 B vitamins are a special family of water-soluble vitamins that are energy-boosting and stress-busting.
 Some of the most popular B vitamins are B-2, B-6, and B-12.
-It’s that B vitamins can reduce the amount of stress you feel and improve your mood.
+It’s

 Vitamin supplements can benefit your overall health.
 But you can overdose on certain vitamins, and some do cause side effects.
 Be aware of possible interactions between your vitamins and prescription drugs you take.
 For example, you shouldn’t combine vitamin K supplements with the blood thinner warfarin (Coumadin).
 Also, don’t take more than the recommended amount of your vitamin supplement.

 If you’re pregnant, never double up on your prenatal vitamins.
 For example, if you need extra iron, take your prenatal vitamin and an extra iron supplement.
 If you double up on prenatal vitamins you can end up with too much vitamin A (retinol), which can be harmful to the baby.